 Hi, I'm Philip Goto!
-I'm a passionate programmer with broad knowledge about AI, graphic design and more.
+I'm a passionate programmer with broad knowledge about Software and (cloud) platform engineering, AI, graphic design and more.
 I love making good-quality and easy to use software.
-I'm especially interested in software engineering, interface design and deep learning, but I like learning new things and exploring new possibilities.
+I like learning new things and broadening my knowledge even more.

 NAVARA · May 2023 - Now